reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 2. For each order line item, fetch the price, apply discounts, etc. These steps are running in parallel.
 3. Aggregate price from each line item in `PriceAggregationStrategy` class which implements `AggregationStrategy` interface.

-Our route for using this EIP looks like this:
+Our route for using this Enterprise Integration Pattern (EIP) looks like this:

 ```java